Binary branching processes with Moran type interactions: Main results

 \begin{rem} In Theorem~\ref{thm:main}, $m_0$ is assumed deterministic with total mass $\bar N_0$.
 The result immediately extends to the case where $m_0$ is random by taking the expectation in~\eqref{M21} and~\eqref{L2bound} (in the latter, the right hand term may be infinite).
 Moreover, the expressions may also be written in terms of the normalised measure, $\hat m$, in which case \eqref{M21} becomes $\hat m_0 Q_T f=\E\left(\Pi^A_T\,\Pi^B_T \hat m_T f\right)$ and \eqref{L2bound} can be written as

 making explicit the `classical' dependence ${\bar N_0}^{-1/2}$ on the number of particles which appears on the right-hand side. \end{rem}

-\begin{rem} When $p=q\equiv 0$, the particle system has the dynamic of the classical binary branching process described just before the statement of the theorem.
-In this situation, we have $\Pi^A_T=\Pi^B_T=1$ almost surely, and we thus recover the classical many-to-one formula. \end{rem}
+\begin{rem} When $p=q\equiv 0$, the particle system has the dynamics of the classical binary branching process where, from their point of creation particles move as independent copies of $X$ and, when at $x \in E$, particles are either killed at rate $\kappa(x)$ or they branch at rate $b(x)$ at which point the parent particle is replaced by two daughter particles.
+In this situation, we have $\Pi^A_T=\Pi^B_T=1$ almost surely, and we thus recover the classical many-to-one formula: